RocketChat/Rocket.Chat.Java.SDK/docs/ROCKETCHAT_API.md

 - getMyUserName ( Use this method after login, it is used to get username of logged in user)
 - getChatRoomFactory (It's a logical factory that holds all rooms and used to create, receive room (by name or id), or remove rooms from local memory)
 - getDbManager (It is used to get dbManager which consists of storage of collections, eg. UserCollection : It stores all user presence automatically))
+- login (It is used for login using username and password)
 - loginUsingToken (It is used to login using token, or resuming previous login)
 - getPermissions (Getting permissions available on the server)
 - getPublicSettings (Getting public settings available on the server)